Is “give it time” really the solution to the puppy blues?

 When you should give it time

-And you can see your puppy improving little by little (even with the occasional bad day or regression).
-Settling in, sleeping better, responding to your training efforts.
-And your training approach feels like it’s turning you and your pup into a team instead of making you both resent each other.
+• And you can see your puppy improving little by little (even with the occasional bad day or regression).
+They’re settling in, sleeping better, responding to your training efforts.

 In that case, you’re probably on the right track.
 Nice work!
 This is the kind of situation where giving it time actually helps.